indieopensource/support-contract/terms.md

 #### <a id="Vacation_and_Sick_Days"></a>Vacation and Sick Days

-If _Developer_ is an individual or a company of one person, then _Developer_ will not respond to _Support Requests_ on days _Developer_ takes off as vacation or sick days. _Developer_ agrees to give _Notice_ of sick days, and advance _Notice_ of vacation days. _Developer_ may take as many sick days and vacation days as _Customer_'s human resources policies allow full-time employees to take, or if _Customer_ does not have such a policy, a reasonable number of sick days and vacation days.
+If _Developer_ is a _Solo Operation_, then _Developer_ will not respond to _Support Requests_ on days _Developer_ takes off as vacation or sick days. _Developer_ agrees to give _Notice_ of sick days, and advance _Notice_ of vacation days. _Developer_ may take as many sick days and vacation days as _Customer_'s human resources policies allow full-time employees to take, or if _Customer_ does not have such a policy, a reasonable number of sick days and vacation days.

 #### <a id="Support_Request_Severity"></a>Support Request Severity